-The metal compounds measured during the study are graphed in Figure 37.
-This figure shows that manganese, lead, and nickel were the metals with the largest average concentrations, having values of 8.92, 3.07, and 3.03 nanograms per meter cubed, respectively.
-In comparison, the NMP national average concentrations for these compounds in 2012 were 23.6, 4.52, and 1.23 nanograms per meter cubed, respectively.
-Figure 38 and Figure 39 indicate that most of the metals were at low concentration levels throughout the year.
-There does not appear to be any seasonal trending in the metals values based on the 2013 data.
-Nickel has the largest amount of variability in the concentration values recorded, with values ranging from just slightly over zero to near 80 nanograms per meter cubed.
+In the following section, only the compounds that were detected in greater than 90% of the samples taken, as well as those that are on the MQO core analyte list (even if they were detected in less than 90% of the samples taken) are discussed.
+These compounds are graphed in Figure 36.
+The figure shows that manganese and lead were the metals with the largest average concentrations, having values of 9.30 and 2.61 nanograms per meter cubed, respectively.
+In comparison, the NMP national average concentrations for these compounds in 2013 were $7.87 \pm 9.43$ and $3.57 \pm 4.28$ nanograms per meter cubed, respectively.
+Figure 37 and Figure 38 indicate that most of the metals were at low concentration levels throughout the year.
+There does not appear to be any seasonal trending in the metals values based on the 2014 data.
+Manganese has the largest amount of variability in the concentration values recorded, with values ranging from 1.40 to near 30 nanograms per meter cubed.

-Figure 37.
-PM10 Metals Average and Maximum Concentrations 2013
+Figure 36.
+PM10 Metals Average and Maximum Concentrations 2014